adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 **6. Output prediction**: After 21 passes, z_H contains the refined solution.
 A final linear layer (called the "reverse embedding") projects each position in z_H back to token probabilities - 11 classes per cell.
 The model predicts the most likely token for each position.

-The key insight: By maintaining separate reasoning (z_L) and answer (z_H) spaces, and recursing through the same small network 21 times, TRM achieves the effective capacity of a much larger model.
-It's using time (recursion) instead of space (parameters) to perform deep reasoning.
+**The key insight**: TRM trades space for time.
+Instead of having billions of parameters (space), it uses the same small network 21 times (time).
+It's like the difference between having 21 different consultants give you advice once, versus having one really good consultant iterate on their advice 21 times.
+Sometimes the second approach works better.

 ---

 ## The Big Idea: Weight Reuse

-Here's where TRM fundamentally differs from traditional approaches.
-This single design choice explains most of TRM's success.
+Okay, this is where things get interesting.
+This one design choice explains pretty much everything about why TRM works so well.

 ![type:video](assets/videos/Scene4_RecursionComparison.mp4)